diego-chacon16/dublin-market-analysis/README.md

-## Assignment
+# Project & Overview

 <img src = "https://media.giphy.com/media/CfwvukeZK1LujFD70u/giphy.gif" width = "600" height = "400"/>

-#### A new city manager for Airbnb has started in Dublin and wants to better understand:
+## A new city manager for Airbnb has started in Dublin and wants to better understand:

 + What guests are searching for in Dublin
 + Which inquiries hosts tend to accept